pysat/pysat/docs/tutorial/tutorial_basics.rst

 The string values used within :py:class:`pysat.Meta` to identify the parameters above are all attached to the :py:class:`pysat.Instrument` object through a label assigned by the :ref:`api-metalabels` class.
-They can be acceess as :py:attr:`dmsp.meta.labels.*` (:py:attr:`labels.units`, :py:attr:`labels.min_val`, :py:attr:`labels.notes`, etc).
+They can be accessed as :py:attr:`dmsp.meta.labels.*` (:py:attr:`labels.units`, :py:attr:`labels.min_val`, :py:attr:`labels.notes`, etc).